Carolina Amarillo

 Alexandra Evans

 Alexandra Evans received her BFA from the Ringling College of Art and Design and an MFA from the New York Academy of Art.
-She is currently a practicing artist and educator based in Yonkers, NY and co-director of programming at First Street Green Cultural Art Park, where she both curates a mural series and instructs painting workshops.
+She is currently a practicing artist and educator based in Yonkers, NY.
 Alexandra is the recipient of grants from Partnership for Parks, Citizen’s Committee and the City Parks Foundation and has participated in artist residencies including One-Sided Story in Leipzig, Germany, Vytlacil in Orangeburg, NY and the Millay Colony for the Arts, Austerlitz, NY.
 Her work has been shown at the HDLU Museum, Croatia; Museum Lytke, Germany; Flowers Gallery, NY, Field Projects, NY; and most recently at Spring Break Art Fair in New York City.

 Eric Fischl